ntustison/Histograms/Text/methods.md

   sharing agreement.
 All other data, including additional evaluation plots are available, in the previously specified GitHub repository.

+* An extremely important and characteristic hyperparameter is the number of ventilation clusters.
+In order to minimize differences in our set of evaluations and ensure a fair comparison, we optimized the segmentation based on the specified number of clusters.
+For the evaluations involving multiple algorithms, these were merged post-optimization to only three clusters:  "ventilation defect," "hypo-ventilation," and "other ventilation" where the first two clusters for each output are the same as the original implementations and the remaining clusters are merged into a third category.
+It is important to note that none of the evaluations use these categorical definitions in a cross-algorithmic fashion.
+They are only used to assess within-algorithm consistency.

+* One important issue was whether or not to use the N4 bias correction algorithm as a preprocessing step.
+We ultimately decided to include it for a couple reasons.
+It is explicitly used in multiple algorithms (e.g., [@Tustison:2011aa;@He:2016aa;@Shammi:2021aa]) despite the issues raised previously and elsewhere [@He:2020aa] due to the fact that it qualitatively improves image appearance.[^4]  Another practical consideration for N4 preprocessing was due to the parameters of the reference distribution required by the linear binning algorithm.
+Additional details are provided in the Results section.

+[^4]:  This assessment is based on multiple conversations between the first author (as the developer of N4 and Atropos) and co-author Dr. Talissa Altes, one of the most experienced individuals in the field.

 [^2]:  https://github.com/ntustison/Histograms

 ## Introduction of "El Bicho"